wenxi325/Eclipse/README.md

 ## Narrative Design

 **Document how the narrative is present in the game via assets, gameplay systems, and gameplay.**
+### Overall design of the game flow

+I provide a basic flow of the game, Including the information included in the start up sheet, the choice diagram, the map of the whole game.
+I am also contributed to the designing of the puzzle.
+For example, in the dorm room, the player need to interact with each freezer to get enough information to match specific ID card to the freezer.

+### Specific Stroy

+Almost all the prefab in our game are interactable.
+In this way, all those narratives will help player get the overall story layer by layer.
+I use the ink file, which is also attached in the unity asset story, to make script for different prefabs.
+I also include the button controller to detect user's choice.
+The return value by the button controller will connect with the input to compare whether the user solve the puzzle correctly

 ## Press Kit and Trailer